-Our exceptional curriculum provides you with an understanding of the nature and scope of the problems posed by crime and the operation and administration of the criminal justice system.
+Our exceptional curriculum provides you with an understanding of the nature and scope of problems posed by crime and the operation and administration of the criminal justice system.
 Youíll examine these areas from theoretical, practical and empirical standpoints.
+We also offer:

 Faculty members have a diverse range of educational and professional backgrounds.
-In addition to teaching courses, they assist the department in a variety of applied research projects and program evaluation studies as well as scholarly research.
+In addition to teaching courses, they assist the department in applied research projects, program evaluation studies and scholarly research.
 Some of their current research focuses on:

-You will need to meet the admission requirements for the Toulouse Graduate School as well as the Department of Criminal Justice.
+Youíll need to meet the admission requirements for the Toulouse Graduate Schoolģ and the Department of Criminal Justice.
 The departmentís requirements include:

-The personal statement should explain your career goals, your reason for pursuing a masterís degree, prior experience in the criminal justice field, prior research experience in criminal justice and anything in your personal background relevant to the admission decision.
-The statement should be sent via email to email@example.com or mailed to:
+The personal statement should explain your career goals, your reasons for pursuing a masterís degree, previous experience in criminal justice and research and any personal background information relevant to the admission decision.
+The statement should be emailed to email@example.com or mailed to:

 University of North Texas